11bus11/book-store1/README.md

     - On the page where the admin can manipulate the products, there is a field for each product called "stock".
 Here the admin can input the available stock. if the stock is 0, the user can not add the item to their cart.

 ### Device Testing
+The website was natively tested on these devices:
+- Acer Aspire 5

+The website was also tested on these devices thru Mozilla Dev Tools:
+- Ipad
+-

 ### Browser Testing
+The website was tested on these browsers:
+- Mozilla Firefox
+- Google Crome

 ### Peer Review